pulumi/infrastructure-as-code-workshop/labs/azure/csharp/02-serverless/README.md

 public Output<string> Endpoint { get; set; }
 ```

-Now, if you inspect the type of the `Hostname`, you will see that it's `Output<string>` not just `string`.
+Now, if you inspect the type of the `app.DefaultHostname`, you will see that it's `Output<string>` not just `string`.
 That’s because Pulumi runs your program before it creates any infrastructure, and it wouldn’t be able to put an actual string into the variable.
 You can think of `Output<T>` as similar to `Task<T>`, although they are not the same thing.

 You want to export the full endpoint of your Function App.
 The following line is NOT CORRECT: